Skip to content

 Mullwharchar — common questions

-How hard is Mullwharchar?
+How difficult is Mullwharchar?

-Where do I park for Mullwharchar?
+Where should I park to climb Mullwharchar?

 The standard good-weather months for Mullwharchar are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.